cdevents/spec/custom/README.md

 ### SDKs

-When consuming (parsing) an event with `context.schemaURI`, SDKs MUST fetch the schema defined in `context.schemaURI` and **additionally** validate the event against the supplied schema.
+When consuming (parsing) an event with `context.schemaUri`, SDKs SHOULD fetch the schema defined in `context.schemaUri` and **additionally** validate the event against that schema, unless security concerns dictate otherwise.

 When consuming (parsing) an event with `dev.cdeventsx` type, the SDKs will return a object that is identical in structure for all events, and which include an unparsed blob for the `subject.content` part.
 SDKs MAY provide a way for users to register a function to be used to parse the `subject.content` of these messages.